Spectrum Live™ Pty Ltd

 If We agree to correct your information, we will do so within 30 days from when you asked us, or a longer period as agreed between US and you.

-If We are unable to make corrections within a 30 day time frame or the agreed time frame, We must notify you of the delay, the reasons for it and when we expect to resolve the matter, ask you to agree in writing to give us more time and let you know you can complain to FOS or OAIC.
+If We are unable to make corrections within a 30 day time frame or the agreed time frame, We must notify you of the delay, the reasons for it and when we expect to resolve the matter, ask you to agree in writing to give us more time and let you know you can complain to OAIC.

 6. What effects does the GDPR have when accessing our sites / applications if you are an EU or UK citizen.

 The goal of GDPR is to protect EU citizens from the misuse or loss of their personal information.
 If you are a citizen of the EU/UK, the legislation assists by allowing you to:

 - Ask what personal data WE are collecting and how it is being used (“Right to be Informed”)

 - Unsubscribe from any of our emails at any time (“Right to Object”)

 - Access the personal data WE have collected about you (“Right to Access”)